SharonLutz/gxeRC/README.md

 ```

 ## Output
-For this example, we get the following matrix and corresponding plot which output the type 1 error rate (row 1 of the matrix) and the power (row 2 and 3 of the matrix) to detect the SNP by environment interaction on the outcome.
-We can see from the plot below that we have the most power in this scenario when the SNP by environment interaction is tested for all 3 SNPs instead of for each SNP individually.
+For this example, we get the following matrix and corresponding plot which output proportion of simulations the null hypothesis was rejected when the null was true (row 1 of the matrix) and the proportion of simulations the null hypothesis was rejected when the alternative was true (row 2 and 3 of the matrix) for the SNP by environment interaction on the outcome.
+We can see from the plot below that largest proportion of simulations where the null hypothesis was rejected in this scenario are when the SNP by environment interaction is tested for all 3 SNPs instead of for each SNP individually.

 ```
       lmX1  lmX2  lmX3 lmAll